Make an impact on students and schools in the vibrant and proud state of New Jersey by pursuing a teaching job with Teach For America.

 Master’s Degree Option

-As a TFA teacher in New Jersey, you will have the option to pursue a master’s degree at the Relay Graduate School of Education or Rutgers Center for Effective School Practices.
+As a TFA teacher in New Jersey, you will have the option to pursue a master’s degree at several universities.
 To finance tuition, corps members typically use their AmeriCorps Education Awards and partial tuition reimbursement benefits from their district.
 Learn more about working towards a master’s degree and obtaining your certification on New Jersey certification and training.

 After Two Years